Grzegorz00/Solitune/README.md

 After this, if you'd like to update your project requirements, please update `src/requirements.txt` and re-run `kedro build-reqs`.

 ## WandadB, Optuna, Pycaret
-This project used WandadB for experiment tracking.
-It is easy to use and for anyone it allows to share results with colleagues and their future self.
-Optuna is an open source hyperparameter optimization framework to automate hyperparameter search.
-PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
+In this project, the Wandb, Optuna, and PyCaret libraries were used to optimize, evaluate, and deploy machine learning models.

+Wandb, or Weights and Biases, was used to track the performance of the models during training, as well as to store and visualize the results.
+This allowed the team to monitor the progress of the models in real-time and to quickly identify any issues or areas for improvement.
+Additionally, Wandb provides useful features such as hyperparameter tuning, and model comparison which can be useful in this project.

+Optuna was used to perform hyperparameter optimization on the models.
+This is a technique that involves automatically searching for the best values for the parameters of the model, such as the learning rate or number of neurons in a neural network, in order to improve its performance.
+Optuna uses a variety of optimization algorithms and techniques to explore the parameter space and identify the best combination of values for the specific problem.

+PyCaret was used to simplify the model selection and deployment process.
+PyCaret is a library that provides a high-level interface for several machine learning libraries, including scikit-learn, XGBoost, and LightGBM.
+It also provides a variety of useful features such as automated machine learning, model comparison and model interpretability.
+PyCaret allows the team to quickly test different models and select the best one for the task at hand, as well as to easily deploy the final model in a production environment.

 ## Docker
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+It allows the team to work on the project on diffrent machines without a need to constantly fixing the environment.
+It also allows easly to test the app with wirtual environments.
 To run docker file type:
 ```
 docker build -t solitune_doc